chongbao01/HotelManagementSystem/README.md

     }
 }
 ```
--	Then run 'gradle test' in command prompt.
+-	Then run 'gradle test' in the command prompt.

 # Deployment Automation
 How to deploy the JAVA program on Docker

 Steps
-1. Downlaod Docker from official website
+1. Download Docker from the official website
    https://docs.docker.com/desktop/
    <img width="638" alt="Screenshot 2024-09-05 at 10 43 53 AM" src="https://github.com/user-attachments/assets/9ba04a03-60b4-4a5e-9d58-b37609971fc7">
-3. Create file called 'Dockerfile' in your repository.
+3. Create a file called 'Dockerfile' in your repository.
 4. Type in according to the below code into the Dockerfile.

 <img width="385" alt="image" src="https://github.com/user-attachments/assets/76b4f0dc-278d-457f-8441-efff4f6806d6">